 Rhode Island LLC Operating Agreement

 Your operating agreement is the legal document determining the rules and structure of your Rhode Island LLC.
 Once signed, it is a legally binding contract for how your LLC will handle major procedures, including voting, transferring membership interest, allocating profits and losses, and dissolving the business.
+You can use one of our attorney-drafted templates to fill out, save, and download your operating agreement for free.

 Unlike the Rhode Island Articles of Organization, an operating agreement is an internal document that you don’t need to file with Rhode Island’s Division of Business Services.
 However, the operating agreement is one of your LLC’s most important documents, and it’s worth putting the effort into creating a strong one.
 Since we at Northwest realize this is easier said than done, we provide free, Rhode Island operating agreement templates that have been drafted by an attorney.